CorDapp structure and format

 The source code for a CorDapp is divided into one or more modules, each of which will be compiled into a separate JAR.
 Together, these JARs represent a single CorDapp.
-Typically, a Cordapp contains all the classes required for it to be used standalone.
-However, some Cordapps are only libraries for other Cordapps and cannot be run standalone.
+Typically, a single CorDapp is an independent structure, containing all the classes required for it to run.
+However, some CorDapps are designed as libraries for other Cordapps and cannot be run independently.

-This is because each time a contract is used in a transaction, the entire JAR containing the contract’s definition is attached to the transaction.
-This is to ensure that the exact same contract and state definitions are used when verifying this transaction at a later date.
-Because of this, you will want to keep this module, and therefore the resulting JAR file, as small as possible to reduce the size of your transactions and keep your node performant.
+Whenever a contract is used in a transaction, the JAR containing the contract’s definition is attached to the transaction to ensure that the same contract and state definitions are available for use if the transaction must be re-verified at a later date.

 - A library CorDapp containing only contracts and states would only need a single module